 MEETING ROOM / OUTDOOR SPACE USE POLICY

 The Trustees of the Raynham Public Library welcome community use of the library’s meeting room and outdoor space.
-While these spaces are primarily used to support library programs and functions that further the goals of the library, when not being used by the library, the spaces are available to Raynham community groups.
-Applications for the use should be made to the Library Director as far in advance as possible.
-Rules and procedures for use are established by the Board of Library Trustees and are reviewed annually.
+While these spaces are primarily used to support library programs and functions that further the goals of the library, when not being used by the library, the spaces are available to Raynham community groups free of charge.
+Applications to reserve a space are available at the Main Desk or can be completed online.
+Rules and procedures for use are established by the Library Board of Trustees and are reviewed as needed.

-• Eligible use of the meeting room is restricted to non-profit organizations not associated with any political movement, activity or affiliation, or to elected officials acting in their official capacity.
+- Eligible use of the meeting room is restricted to non-profit organizations not associated with any political movement, activity or affiliation, as well as elected officials acting in their official capacity.

-• Requests for use of the meeting room or outdoor space are made to the Library Director.
+- Requests for use of the meeting room or outdoor space are made by application.
 The person signing the request form must be 18 or older and is responsible for the security, safety and behavior of the group.

-• Meetings may not extend beyond the closing time of the library.
+- Meetings should be scheduled to conclude 15 minutes prior to closing time.
 All activities must be confined to the enclosed space and/or gated outdoor space.

 Groups failing to comply with any part of this policy or the established procedures will be denied future use of library spaces.
 Further, the Director, through the Board of Trustees has the ability to refuse any application that does not meet the guidelines outlined in this document.
 Signing of the reservation agreement constitutes understanding and support of this policy.